 - A. The Maryland Public Information Act (1970) regulates what Offense/Incident Reports are created, collected, or disseminated by law enforcement agencies. - 1.
 Offense/Incident reports may be released to associated victims, property owners, aggrieved parties, legal guardians/parents of victims, criminal justice agencies, social service agencies, or by court order.
 Arrestees/suspects requesting reports will be directed to the State's Attorney's Office. - 2.
 Offense/Incident reports may be furnished to insurance companies after appropriate review and removal of any restricted information. - B. Copies of accident reports may be released to persons including: - 1.
 Drivers/vehicle owners - 2.
 Damaged property owners - 3.
 Third party authorized representatives - 4.
-Law enforcement agencies - C. No Offense/Incident Report will be released to the general public without authorization from a member of the Command Staff, and in conformance with Index Code 2303 (Release of Information to the Media, and Index Code 2304 (Release of Information to the Public). - D. The Clerical Staff will maintain a record of all reports distributed, indicating the date of dissemination, recipient, and employee identification number. - X. CALEA References: 82.1.1a, 82.1.1b,

-82.1.1c, 82.1.6a, 82.1.6b, 82.1.6c & 82.1.6d.
+Law enforcement agencies - C. No Offense/Incident Report will be released to the general public without authorization from the Custodian of Records or designee and in conformance with Index Code 2303 (Release of Information to the Media, and Index Code 2304 (Release of Information to the Public). - D. The electronic CAD/RMS will create a record of all reports viewed or distributed, indicating the date of dissemination, recipient, and employee identification number. - X. CALEA References: 82.1.1a, 82.1.1b, 82.1.1c, 82.1.6a, 82.1.6b, 82.1.6c & 82.1.6d.